 Dog-Friendly Cafes in Alice Springs

 One of the best cafes around Alice Springs is Page 27 Cafe, with its laneway location just off the Todd Mall and excellent menu, reminiscent of Melbourne-style cafes.
-Open daily for breakfast and lunch, dogs are welcome in the outside seating area.
+Open daily for an all-day breakfast and lunch, dogs are welcome in the outside seating area.

 Another dog-friendly cafe nearby is Stumps Cafe, open daily from 6am to 2pm, with a dog-friendly outdoor dining area.
 I’ve even heard reports of dog treats being available!

 Alternatively, head to the outskirts of town to Watertank Cafe in Ciccone.
-Dogs are welcome at the outdoor tables of the cafe, open for breakfast and lunch from Thursday to Monday.
+Dogs are welcome at the outdoor tables of the cafe, open for breakfast and lunch from Wednesday to Monday.

 Dog-Friendly Pubs in Alice Springs